ChicagoHAI/OpenHEXAI/README.md

 | rcdv          | RCDV              |
 | student       | Student Admission |

-Adding a new dataset should be straightforward:
+Adding a new dataset is straightforward:
 `openhxai/datasets/tabular.py` contains the interface for a tabular dataset, and see `openhxai/datasets/synthetic.py` for the implementation of a simple, synthetic dataset.